ellie-app/ellie/README.md

 all of the software for building and running, and compile everything.
 It attaches the project directory as a volume, so all of the build artifacts will be written to your file system.

-If you are using Docker for Mac you may need to add `/src` under Preferences > File Sharing.
+If you are using Docker for Mac you may need to make adjustments to your file sharing permissions under Preferences > File Sharing.

 > **⚠️ WARNING**
 > It's important to be careful about editor tools that modify these build artifacts!
 They are